 Why is the Equity Ratio Important?

 Ratio analysis is quick and can provide a wealth of information, which is why the equity ratio is a viable tool.
 Creditors and investors may also be interested in this metric, especially if a company is struggling to meet its obligations and fund operations from existing sales.
-If the equity ratio indicates that a company is misusing financial leverage, it can serve as a wake-up call for all relevant stakeholders.
+If the equity ratio indicates that a company is misusing financial leverage, it can serve as a wake-up call for all relevant stakeholders, as a highly-leveraged company is very sensitive to rising interest costs and may not be able to meet their obligations.
 It can also serve as a baseline performance metric for changes in business strategy.